Frequently Asked Questions

 You can continue to get the remission for more than eight semesters if the number of credits you’ve taken is less than 128.
 After you have received the remission for eight or more semesters, and your credits total 128, you will not receive the remission for subsequent semesters.

 If a grade is assigned in a course, then those credits will count towards the 128 credit limit.
-All courses graded on an A-F scale, pass/fail, or audit basis will count toward the limit.
+All courses graded on an A-F scale, pass/fail, or other basis that earns degree credit will count toward the limit.
 If you drop a course prior to the institutional add/drop deadline, the course will not appear on the transcript and will not count toward the 128 credit limit.
 Courses dropped after that deadline will appear on the transcript with a grade (e.g. W or DR) and will count toward the 128 credit limit.

 If you withdraw from the institution prior to the 100% refund deadline, the semester and credits will not be counted toward the eight semesters and 128 credits allowed for the WI G.I.
 Bill benefits.
 If you withdraw from the institution after the 100% refund deadline, the semester and credits will count against the eight semesters and 128 credits you are allowed under the WI G.I.
 Bill.